-- the place is a competent and representative example of the school design work typical of the North West where the classrooms are located on the second story, to allow for the circulation of cooling breezes; - the school has social value to the teachers, students and individuals who have either worked at, attended or have associations with the school from the time of its opening in 1966 up to the present; - the school was established from 1966, as part of the first phase of the development of Tom Price to cater for the children whose parents work at, or were somehow associated with, the nearby iron ore mines.
-The mines continue to directly influence the school's enrolments.
+the school has social value to the teachers, students and individuals who have either worked at, attended or have associations with the school from the time of its opening in 1966 up to the present;

+the school was established from 1966, as part of the first phase of the development of Tom Price to cater for the children whose parents work at, or were somehow associated with, the nearby iron ore mines.
+The mines continue to directly influenced the school's enrolments.